MontiCore/montiarc/tooling/plugin/Readme.md

 | internalMontiArcTesting | `false`       | If you are not a MontiArc developer, just ignore it (and omit the option, as its default value is `false`).
 Otherwise: if you want to apply the plugin from within the MontiArc project, e.g., to test the generator in an integration test, then set this to `true`.
 By this, the freshly compiled (unpublished) generator will be used instead of the one from the maven repository. |

 ---
+### Interplay with cd2pojo
+If the [`cd2pojo` plugin](../cd2pojo-plugin/Readme.md) is also applied, then the class diagram models defined therein are also available in the MontiArc models of the same source set.

+---
 ### Added build elements
 * The Plugin adds the dependency configuration *maGenerator* on which it places the dependency on the generator that is used to generate .java code from the .arc files.
 If you use `class2mc`, then you can place the java classes that you want to use in your models on this configuration.
 * For every SourceSet, the plugin
   * Adds a [MontiarcCompile](./main/kotlin/MontiarcCompile.kt) task that performs the generation step from .arc models to .java code.
-The task name is `compileMontiarc` for main and `SourceSetNameCompileMontiarc` for others
+The task name is `compileMontiarc` for main and `compileSourceSetNameMontiarc` for others
-  * Adds a jar task packaging the .arc models of the main source set, adding it to the default publication.
+  * Adds a jar task packaging the .arcsym models of the main source set, adding it to the default publication.
   * Adds three configurations:
     * `montiarc` for the main source set and `sourceSetNameMontiarc` for others:\
       Used to declare dependencies on other montiarc models.
 This configuration is not resolvable or consumable and only serves the purpose to declare dependencies.
-The models of the dependencies will automatically be integrated into the symbol of the `compileMontiarc` task and their java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
-To this end, `implementation` extends the `montiarc` implementation, as does:
+The models of the dependencies will automatically be added to the `compileMontiarc` task and their java implementations will automatically be added to the `implementation` configuration for compilation and runtime.
+To this end, `implementation` extends the `montiarc` configuration, as do:
     * `montiarcSymbolDependencies` for the main source set and `sourceSetNameMontiarcSymbolDependencies` for others:\
       Only contains the montiarc models of the dependencies (represented by .arcsym files).
 Do not use this configuration to _declare_ the dependencies (use `montiarc` for this purpose instead), but use this